Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 Understanding the Grace Period in Loan Agreements

-In loan agreements, the grace period acts as an interest-free time frame that follows the billing cycle end.
+In loan agreements under English law, the grace period acts as an interest-free time frame that follows the billing cycle end.
 This allows borrowers extra time to make their payments without facing additional interest charges.

 Typically, this period extends from the day after the billing cycle ends until a set due date.
 For example, if your credit card's billing cycle ends on the 5th of each month, you have until the 20th to settle any dues without incurring extra costs.